salvatob/HicHacHoe/tech_doc.md

 The minimax function itself is very similar, with the main difference being it doesn't choose from states, but it only computes current minimax value of the state.

-The getBestMove function expects to be called on non terminal node.
-In other words, the user is expected to check, if the board already has a winner, or if it is full, rendering a draw.
+The getBestMove function expects to be called on non-terminal node.
+In other words, the user is expected to check if the board already has a winner, or if it is full, rendering a draw.
 This is done by a function `src/AI/Evaluator.isTerminal`.
 ```haskell
 isTerminal :: (Board b) => Int -> b -> Bool
 ```